ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 > ***Undead Fortitude.*** If damage reduces the wight to 0 hit points, it must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
 On a success, the wight drops to 1 hit point instead.
 >
 > ### Actions
-> ***Poison Breath (Recharge 5-6).*** The wight exhales poisonous gas in a 15-foot cone.
+> ***Poison Breath (Recharge 5-6).*** The wight exhales poisonous gas in a 10-foot sphere centered on itself.
 Each creature in that area must make a DC 12 Constitution saving throw, taking 7 (2d6) poison damage on a failed save, or half as much damage on a successful one.
 >
 > ***Slam.*** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 7 (1d6 + 3) bludgeoning damage.